2008 New York Giants season: Regular season

 The Giants began their title defense in the traditional NFL Kickoff game like previous champions when they played the Washington Redskins at Giants Stadium.
 Traditionally, this game is usually played on the first Thursday following Labor Day in the United States.
-This day fell on September 4 in 2008.
+This day fell on September 4, 2008.

 On March 26, the NFL, NBC, and the Republican National Committee agreed in principle to move the kickoff time of the opener to 7:00 pm EDT instead of 8:30 pm EDT to accommodate the 2008 Republican National Convention.